roncoursera/coursera.org/data.science/dev.data.prod/slides/index.md

 ### Climate Outcomes

-1. How much will CO2 emission warm the earth?
+How much will future CO2 emissions warm the earth?

 $$latex
 \Delta = \{frac}{ECS}{3.7} * 5.35 * ln(\frac{CO2_new}{CO2_old})
 $$

-2. Depends on how much additional CO2 is emitted
+1. Depends on how much additional CO2 is emitted
-3. Depends on how sensitive (ECS) the global climate is to CO2
+2. Depends on how sensitive (ECS) the global climate is to CO2

 ---